 - Life feels bleak and dreary

-- You’re constantly exhausted
+- You’re constantly exhausted and fatigued

 - You have a feeling that you’re living in autopilot mode